 Blue-green algae is not algae at all but a primitive single celled bacteria found naturally in fresh and salt water.
 Scientists call them cyanobacteria.
 Under ideal conditions cyanobacteria can multiply into a large visible mass called a bloom.
 These blooms can be associated with toxins produced by the cyanobacteria and can cause harm to humans and animals.

-How can I tell if this algae bloom is one that makes toxins?
-You cannot tell if a bloom contains a toxic algae species just by looking.
-Laboratory analysis of a water sample is the only way to determine what kind of algae is present.
-As a precaution, it is advisable to always avoid water that looks thick like pea-green soup or a bright green or blue-green paint scum or has white or brownish-red foam.
+How can I tell if the bloom is producing toxins?
+You can't tell just by looking.
+Laboratory analysis of a water sample is the only way to be sure.
+As a precaution, it is advisable to always avoid water that looks foamy, scummy, thick like paint, pea-green blue-green, brownish red or white.

 Who does the sampling and what is the process?
 You can hire a consultant or draw a water sample yourself.
-The Harmful Algae Bloom Surveillance (HABS) program has developed a sampling protocol.
-For more information, refer to the HABS Sampling Guidelines (pdf).
+If you have decided on a lab to send samples to, OHA recommends you contact them for instructions.
+Sampling protocol can be found on the harmful algae bloom website HABS Sampling Guidelines (pdf).